rishiraj-tf/Roo-Code-Docs/docs/providers/openai.md

 ---
 sidebar_label: OpenAI
-title: OpenAI Integration - Use GPT-4o and o1 Models with Roo Code
 description: Connect Roo Code to OpenAI's official API for access to GPT-4o, o1, and o3-mini models with advanced reasoning capabilities.
 keywords:
   - OpenAI